World Wide Association of Specialty Programs and Schools: Related and spinoff programs and projects

-Randall Hinton later tried to resurrect the WWASP format with a similar chain of schools called Right Directions, but the effort never got past the planning stages.
-Most likely, this was meant to allow WWASP to retain many of its former properties under a new name with a clean slate, but ostensibly it would have been an entirely new entity.

 Ken Kay was superintendent of Browning Distance Learning Academy, a provider of homeschooling curriculum.
 Its materials were used by Mentor School in Costa Rica.
 As of 2022 no other school or homeschooling group has used Browning Distance Learning Academy, and it is assumed the company went bankrupt after Mentor's closure.
 Browning Distance Learning Academy does not seem to be up and running at this time.